ERR_NETWORK_CHANGED Error in Chrome

 How to Fix ERR_NETWORK_CHANGED Error in Chrome

 Various sites are affected due to this error such as Google, Gmail, Facebook, YouTube, etc. You cannot access anything on Chrome until the error is fixed.
 Various issues can lead to this error, so there are several methods to solve the issue.
-Here are a few methods that might help you in solving your error.

 Method 1: Restart Your Modem

 There are times when ERR_NETWORK_CHANGED error arises due to modem.
 The error can be resolved by simply restarting the modem.
 Sometimes the network may experience some technical errors which can only be overcome by restarting the modem.
-If the ERR_NETWORK_CHANGED error is still not fixed, then follow the next method.

 Method 2: Flush the DNS and Reset TCP/IP